Knights-of-the-Functional-Calculus/subsidiary/README.md

 **The Boss**: There is a lesson to be learned here.
 Don't assume anything about what your developers do.
 Ask as stupid a question as you need.
 You pay us to answer.
 A professional will answer you honestly.
 Though engineers tend to be a bit weird on etiqutte, you will know when you've earned their respect, and it's not by trying to look like the smartest guy in the room.
 ## Prerequisites
+### Prior Knowledge
+In order to fully experience this game, you should know how to use git and be able to program in at least one ubiquitous programming language (I recommend Python).
+In order to contribute to this project, Javascript knowledge is needed and Docker knowledge is recommended.
+I may migrate some of the code base to a native language in the future (looking to learn Rust), but for now I want to use a language that has a bunch of nice toys and actually renderers an iframe.
+Working with iframe has cut out a lot of the hassle of programming my own viewport UI for the programming environment.
+### Installation
 Here are the programs you want in your environment:
 * [node](https://nodejs.org/en/) >=v11
 * npm - The appropriate version should be bundled with node.